 A year later outside the Otrio Stellar System.

-“Sir, yes, Sir.”
-Timothy responded to the commander of the Kaldartic, the Galactic Campaign Cruiser, that was the flag ship of the Toasian War Fleet.
+“Sir, yes, Sir,” Timothy responded to the commander of the Kaldartic, the Galactic Campaign Cruiser, that was the flagship of the Taosan War Fleet.

-“Mr. Mason, you have been with fleet now for 17 years, typically someone with your skills and abilities might choose the Training facility as their end of tour purpose.
+“Mr. Mason, you have been with the fleet now for 17 years, typically someone with your skills and abilities might choose Facilitator at The Training facility as their end of tour Purpose.
 I am told you are choosing to retire.
 We could use you at the facility.”

 30 Years Later.

-It was a cool day on Taos in the Quarstanian district of Flean.
+It was a cool day on Taosa in the Quarstanian District of Flean.
 Timothy Mason sat reading a book, drinking a hot cup of tea.
-Then it happened, the faint cry for help, his ears perked he tilted his head, stood and slowly walked in the direction of the meowing.
+Then it happened, the faint cry for help, his ears perked he tilted his head, stood, and slowly walked in the direction of the meowing.
 The distress in a cat’s meow is distinct and clear to a cat lover, Timothy didn’t really like cats.